Virginia Tech® home

 There are many types of footwear available for work situations.
 Some are designed with a specific craft or industry in mind, such as fire-fighting, electricians, or welders; others provide a specific type of protection as listed below.
 Many footwear options offer dual protection, such as steel-toed, chemical-resistant boots.

-• Metatarsal guard: Provides protection to the top of the foot (metatarsal bone) as well as the toes.
+• Metatarsal guard: Provides protection from severe impact or compression to the top of the foot (metatarsal bone) as well as the toes.
 Guards are available built into the boot or as a temporary accessory where protection is only needed for a short period of time.
+They're typically worn for jack-hammering, pavement breaking, heavy pipe handling, steel or iron work, and with skid trucks.

 • Static dissipative: Regulates the build up of electrical charge in a person's body.
 Commonly used in the manufacturing of computer components, solvent-based paints, explosives, and plastics.

-• Conductive: Protects against the hazards of static electricity build up in a person's body where the accumulation of static electricity on a body is a hazard.
-They should be worn by persons working in potentially flammable or explosive atmospheres.
+• Conductive: Protects against the hazards of static electricity build up in a person's body where the accumulation of static electricity on a body is a hazard, such as working in or near explosive or hazardous atmospheres (explosives manufacturing, grain milling, spray painting, or similar work with highly flammable materials).
+Do not use when exposed to electrical hazards.

 • Insulated: Provides insulation against the cold and are intended for tough outdoor environments.
 Check the specific weight of insulation to help guide you in selection.